- You are here:

-Since 2017 and the launch of Your Stories Your Museum project, Guildford Museum has endeavoured to reflect its diverse audiences with an extensive programme of outreach projects, events, exhibitions and partnerships, designed to attract new audiences.
+We aim to reflect our diverse audiences with an extensive programme of outreach projects, events, exhibitions and partnerships, designed to attract new audiences.
 Here you can explore some of the examples of previous community projects developed.

-If you are interested in developing a community or partnership project with Guilford Museum please contact us on 1483444751 or email Heritage Services.
+If you are interested in developing a community or partnership project with Guildford Museum, please contact us on 1483444751 or email Heritage Services.

 Learning to Fly project